-Rudivka, villages in Svatovo and Markivk districts of Luhansk Region – names can have Slavic origin, but preference is given to the Baltic (Lith. rudas "red", Let. ruds "reddish"), because they are links in the chain of Baltic toponyms.
+Rudivka, villages in Svatovo and Markivk districts of Luhansk Region – names can have Slavic or Anglo-Saxon origin, but preference is given to the Baltic (cf. Lith. "grow/be brown/rusty" "grow/be brown/rusty"), because they are links in the chain of Baltic toponyms.

 Mozhayevka, a hamlet in Tarasovskiy district of Rostov Region – Lith. mažai, Let. mazs "small", what has a match in the name of the town of Mažeikiai in Telšiai County, Lithuania.

 Sibilev, a hamlet in Kamensk district of Rostov Region – Let. sebris "Let sebris, "a species of fish Vimba vimba" corresponds to Blr sibil (LAUČIUTE J. A. 1982: 148).